 - Ashton Applewhite, This Chair Rocks: A Manifesto Against Ageism

-Being able to make, repair, reuse, forage, hunt or grow was once valued an essential facet of a communities shared know-how, often learned within the family home and locality.
-What can local ‘know-how’ bring to our present day understanding and recovery of more sustainable ways of living in our communities?
+Once, the ability to make, repair, reuse, forage, hunt, or grow was an essential aspect of a community's shared know-how, often passed down through generations within the family home and local environment.
+In today’s world, local ‘know-how’ can offer valuable insights into recovering more sustainable ways of living within our communities.

-Lucy Lippard writes about how a sense of place can be recovered through excavating local forms of knowledge that are physically embodied and “written in the landscape or place by the people who live or lived there”.
+Lucy Lippard explores how a sense of place can be reclaimed by excavating local forms of knowledge—knowledge that is physically embodied and "written in the landscape or place by the people who live or have lived there."